If you've blocked our ad, please consider unblocking it.

 All videos are dead, replacements needed

 Mario Kart 7 is essentially the same thing as Mario Kart Wii but more awesome and in 3D.
-Oh, and you can paraglide, drive underwater, play as Metal Mario, use seven items at once, race seven ghosts at once....but other than that, completely the same.
+Oh, and you can paraglide, drive underwater, play as new characters, use seven items at once, race seven ghosts at once....but other than that, completely the same.

 - 1 Unused Graphics